rgc99/irrigation_unlimited/README.md

 | `z` | int | required | The zone number.
 Zone 0 is the master |
 | `s` | int | required | 0 = Off and 1 = On |

-For a more concice style, results can be on one line for example:
+For a more concise style, results can be on one line for example:
 ~~~yaml
 results:
   - {t: '2021-01-04 06:00:30', c: 1, z: 0, s: 1}